We offer a personalised, high quality British education, with a focus on the local community and environment

 We believe that learning languages is crucial for cognitive development, and with Arabic, the maintenance of cultural identity.

-We teach Arabic for both native and non-native speakers from FS1 up.
+We teach Arabic for both native and non-native speakers from Nursery up.
 We also offer French from Year 3.

 The Arabic curriculum framework at Aspen Heights British School is centred on the Ministry of Education curriculum, and incorporates concept- and enquiry-based methodologies aligned with ENC classroom practice.
 Our Arabic colleagues work hand-in-hand with English class teachers to ensure a consistent experience for children, and equally amazing progress.